johnwargo/thewargos-11ty/src/posts/2010/the-akron-bucket-list.md

 1. Skyway Drive-In – Got to have my double cheeseburger (plain of course), fries and California (M&B Grape Punch Concentrate and Ginger Ale – very nice!).
 Done!
 2. Swenson’s Drive-In – Same as above but Tater Tots instead of Fries.
 3. Lugi’s Pizza – An Akron staple since 1949.
 Small Sausage Pizza with extra Sausage plus one of those cheesy (very cheesy) salads).
 Done!
-4. Dontino’s Restaurant – Home made Veal Parmesean and homemade pasta.
+4. Dontino’s Restaurant – Home made Veal Parmesan and homemade pasta.
 Done!
 Their Lasagna is home made as well, you should try it some time
 5. Michael’s AM – local Breakfast-only restaurant.
 Country Fried Steak and Eggs!
 6. Winking Lizard – local restaurant chain – specializes in homemade soups.
 This Thursday they’re making my favorite: Cheeseburger Soup.
 Meet me there at 1:00 on 01/28/10 to join me for lunch – Winking Lizard Tavern in Fairlawn, Ohio (Ghent Road and Market Street across from Summit Mall).